luchsonice/2024_MLOps_1/reports/README.md

 > *experiments.*
 > Answer:

+We have in our project used the cookiecutter template, however since we have not used all the folder and also add some folder ourself.
+We have made som changes compared to folder structure given from the cookiecutter template.
-From the cookiecutter template we have filled out the .dvc , .github, app, configs, data, dockerfiles, reports, tests  and src folder.
+From the cookiecutter template we have filled out the .dvc, .github, app, configs, data, dockerfiles, reports, tests  and src folder.
 We have removed the notebooks folder because we did not use any notebooks in our project.
 We also deleted the workflows folder since we saved our workflows in the .github folder.
 We have added an wandb folder that contains wandb metadata and logs from running our experiments.

 ### Question 6